Wolfgang Schmidt (politician): Political career

 Schmidt joined the youth organization of the Social Democratic Party, called the Jusos, in 1989 due to his interest in the third world.

 On 6 December 2021, Schmidt was nominated as Federal Minister for Special Affairs and Head of the Chancellery in Scholz's cabinet, and was inaugurated by President Frank-Walter Steinmeier on 8 December.

-Since taking office, Schmidt has been described in news medias as "Olaf Scholz’s shadow foreign minister."
+After taking office, Schmidt was soon described in news media as "Olaf Scholz’s shadow foreign minister."
 Early in his tenure, he became a key architect of the policies outlines in Scholz's Zeitenwende speech.
 In February 2023, he appeared in parliament for the first time, explaining and defending the government's policies in a 90-minute question-and-answer session.

 In October 2023, Schmidt participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.

 In August 2024, Schmidt announced his intention to run for a parliamentary seat in the 2025 national elections.

+After ending his political career in May 2025, Schmidt registered a future job with Microsoft, but was restricted by law with a mandatory waiting period of 12 month.